If you are always on the lookout for the best practices in web analytics, then here is an article that will satisfy your heart’s desire.

 9) Should have knowledge about your unique page identity.
 Now websites have become more dynamic in the way they react to specific customers and how they personalize content.
 Know about the combination of file name and criteria that give your page its unique identity and make your web analytics tool more effective by providing it with this valuable information.

-Source attributes is mainly concerned with the path of your visitors to your website, i.e. whether they have entered your site from other websites, campaigns or search engines.
+Source attributes are mainly concerned with the path of your visitors to your website, i.e. whether they have entered your site from other websites, campaigns or search engines.

-Page attributes looks at the quantity and nature of pages consumed by your visitors.
-User attributes is concerned with the identity of your visitor, i.e. if they have logged in or not.
+Page attributes look at the quantity and nature of pages consumed by your visitors.
+User attributes are concerned with the identity of your visitor, i.e. if they have logged in or not.

 User attributes are stored up in the cookies.
 Your tags will help you to read the information collected in your cookies much easier.
 Therefore, you should use your cookies intelligently.